Tricking Your Brain into Believing Something New.

 — Walt Disney

-The brain is a very powerful organ, a supercomputer capable of the most amazing feats.
+The brain is a very powerful organ, a supercomputer capable of amazing feats.
 It manages the activities that our bodies perform on a daily basis.
-It processes the information that comes into and goes out of our bodies and it operates our emotions and all of our cognitive abilities, such as our memories and our thoughts.
+It processes the information that comes into and goes out of our bodies, and it operates our emotions and all of our cognitive abilities, such as our memories and thoughts.

-Thoughts, that’s a big one, because here, our brain can be either our friend or our foe.
-The thoughts that we have can either help us or hinder us and they are all controlled by our brains.
-Everything that we do in our lives, from our job, relationships, hobbies, and past times, whether we are happy or sad, angry or calm are controlled by our brain and the thoughts that emanate from it.
+Thoughts—that’s a big one because our brain can be either our friend or our foe.
+The thoughts that we have can either help us or hinder us, and they are all controlled by our brains.
+Everything that we do in our lives, from our jobs to relationships, hobbies, and pastimes, whether we are happy or sad, angry or calm, is controlled by our brain and the thoughts that emanate from it.

-We have a tendency to always believe our brain, it is there to work for us so it wouldn’t do anything to harm us….or would it?
+We tend always to believe our brain, it is there to work for us so it wouldn’t do anything to harm us….or would it?
 Can we always trust what is happening and being produced in our brains?
 Would our brain ever feed us false information or make us do something that would be wrong for us?
 We can always trust our brains, can’t we?

 What is a thought?